 Coming up against the authorities appears to be a recurring theme for him though and unfortunately the Indian authorities have decided that he cannot go back to India and teach yoga for being there on the wrong visa.
 “No one can and if they are, it’s illegal.
 But I got caught because one of my assistants made unwanted advances towards a student of mine, so I sacked him.
 He then went to the authorities to say I was teaching illegally.”
 Despite spending thousands of pounds on legal fees and visiting the embassy every week he has had no success over-turning their decision.
 Still it seems the activist is on the wrong side of the law.

 “Anarchists say if you hate something change something.”
 Gilchrist says that, at this year’s London Yoga Festival, the theme of ‘Kriya: Action’ chimes with his life’s mission.
 “The workshop I do right now is called ‘a new yoga dharma for a f***ked up society’.
 Five million children in Britain can’t have breakfast every morning; eight million people go to food banks every day, mostly civil servants.
 That’s really depressing in one of the richest societies in the world, where businessmen and politicians are rewarding themselves with millions of dollars a year when millions of people are starving.
 That’s a f***ked up society to me.

 ‘We as yogis can work with engaging people with a social conscience.
 Karma is action, karma is doing something.
 It’s not sitting about meditating and hoping everything will be all right again.
 It will still be shit, unless you wake up and change something.

 ‘Which is the same as: the only real obstacle to yoga is laziness, which comes back to where we started.”

-Stewart Gilchrist teaches a regular weekly class at triyoga Shoreditch.
-Click here to view Stewart’s class schedule at triyoga and to book your spot.
+Stewart Gilchrist teaches a regular weekly classes with triyoga online.
+Click here to view Stewart’s online class schedule at triyoga and to book your spot.